Ontology

 There are two scenarios for generating Ontologies:

-You have created an application/bot that is not associated with the IT, CS, or HR Domains.
+You have created an application/bot that is not associated with a Domain (e.g., IT, HR).

-You have created an application/bot and chosen an IT, CS, or HR Domain during the creation process.
-In this case, your bot is using a default ontology from the specified domain.
+You have created an application/bot and chosen an available Domain during the creation process.
+In this case, your bot is using a default Ontology for the specified Domain.

 In either use case, the process for running an Ontology Generation job is the same.